anandkanav92/NOTES/concepts.md

 - Freeze-thaw Bayesian optimization
 	- Bag of 10 possible hp configs.
 You run m n iterations and project the results. each projections will have parameters like mean, variance.
 This is used to refit the gaussian process over the performance function.
 	- from this set, based on the result, throw away the least performing m observations and initialise new random configs instead. repeat.
-	- `cons`
+	- `cons` makes assumptions about accuracy curve, gaussian (so does everyone else right)
 	-
+-
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzNzA0MjE3NCw3OTkxODgwNzMsMTk1MT
-kxOTkwLDE2NjU2MTU3ODMsMTg1NTc0MjkxOSwtNTQyNDMwNjk0
-LC0xMTY0OTkyMTksMTAyNTA1OTYyOSw5NjA5Nzk3LC0xOTY4Mj
-cyNTgzLDE4ODM4Mzc5OTksLTQxNzU5OTYwLC0zODEzNzU2MjUs
-NTQ4NTk5MzI5LDg4Mjc1ODU1Ml19
+eyJoaXN0b3J5IjpbLTEyMjYyNzE1OTAsNzk5MTg4MDczLDE5NT
+E5MTk5MCwxNjY1NjE1NzgzLDE4NTU3NDI5MTksLTU0MjQzMDY5
+NCwtMTE2NDk5MjE5LDEwMjUwNTk2MjksOTYwOTc5NywtMTk2OD
+I3MjU4MywxODgzODM3OTk5LC00MTc1OTk2MCwtMzgxMzc1NjI1
+LDU0ODU5OTMyOSw4ODI3NTg1NTJdfQ==
 -->